datocms/new-website/pages/partner-program/letter.md

 **We need to know each other.** Let's have a 15 minute call.

 Tell us your needs, how you work, what you're looking for.
-Togheter, we'll come up with a super-convenient, custom-tailored price around your specific needs, capable of scaling with the number of projects, with no up-front investment for you.
+Together, we'll come up with a super-convenient, custom-tailored price around your specific needs, capable of scaling with the number of projects, with no up-front investment for you.

 Challenge us.
 Ask us to put you in touch with some other [Agency Partners](/partners), listen to their experience with us.
 Ask us to book some time with our core engineers, to clear your doubts and help you get the most out of DatoCMS.